leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can I leave my ERM alone?
 - Is surgery required for ERM?
 - Can ERM go away on its own?
-- Do eyedrops/vitamins help for ERM?
+- Do [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"}/vitamins help for ERM?
 - How is surgery performed for ERM?
 - Can ERM be treated?
 - Will my vision improve after ERM surgery?